aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## Avd Data Validation Mode

-Validation Mode for AVD input data validation
+Validation Mode for AVD input data validation.
 Input data validation will validate the input variables according to the schema.
 During validation, messages will generated with information about the host(s) and key(s) which failed validation.
 "disabled" means that validation will not run.